 Secondary headache disorders are caused by an underlying illness or condition that affects the brain.
 Secondary headaches are usually diagnosed based on other symptoms that occur concurrently and the characteristics of the headaches.
 Some of the more serious causes of secondary headache include:

-Brain tumor.
+.
 A tumor that is growing in the brain can press against nerve tissue and pain-sensitive blood vessel walls, disrupting communication between the brain and the nerves or restricting the supply of blood to the brain.
 Headaches may develop, worsen, become more frequent, or come and go, often at irregular periods.
 Headache pain may worsen when coughing, changing posture, or straining, and may be severe upon waking.
 Treatment options include surgery, radiation therapy, and chemotherapy.
 However, the vast majority of individuals with headache do not have brain tumors.

-Disorders of blood vessels in the brain, including stroke.
+.
 Several disorders associated with blood vessel formation and activity can cause headache.
 Most notable among these conditions is stroke.
 Headache itself can cause stroke or accompany a series of blood vessel disorders that can cause a stroke.